-Recent changes to this Calculator Museum
+Recent (technical) changes to this Calculator Museum

 2024-04-14 Sad news.
 The CCD of my HP ScanJet 4C, the scanner graciously donated my Mikki, decided to join the choir invisible.
 It started with a green band at the right of all scans and now everything turned yellow (plus said green bank, now tinted yellow).
 Back to the HP ScanJet IIcx for now.